Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 06.23.29 UTC
+- WIB: Kamis, 2 Oktober 2025 08.56.00 UTC
-- WITA: Kamis, 2 Oktober 2025 07.23.29 UTC
+- WITA: Kamis, 2 Oktober 2025 09.56.00 UTC
-- WIT: Kamis, 2 Oktober 2025 08.23.29 UTC
+- WIT: Kamis, 2 Oktober 2025 10.56.00 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship